 This is another part of a strategic performance management plan that guarantees positive results in workplaces.
 This involves starting all your employees on the same footing by making sure that everyone knows what is expected of them, and how to meet those expectations.

 These expectations will eliminate the need for guesswork or consequences.

 With the individual goals and expectations clearly defined, a reward system and incentives should also be established to show your employees that you care and appreciate their efforts and performance.

-It doesn’t stop here; you should also employ a strong measure that will help managers or support team discover slipping employees early enough.
-Feedbacks should be provided to these employees regarding their performance with appropriate suggestions on how they can improve.
+It doesn’t stop here; you should also employ a strong measure that will help managers or support teams discover slipping employees early enough.
+Feedback should be provided to these employees regarding their performance, with appropriate suggestions on how they can improve.

 Regular Meetings for Discussion of Outcomes and Results

 It is very important to meet with your team in order to appraise their performance and efforts towards achieving the defined goals and objectives.

 Widely known as progress meetings or progress reports, these meetings which can be conducted weekly, monthly, or even more frequently as you deem fit will help your team get accurate progress feedback and also know what to do to move forward.

 When conducting these meetings (which must be made mandatory for all employees), make sure you have a clearly outlined agenda that includes these objectives;

 - Appraising team efforts